Heartland rock: Decline

 In the 1990s, many artists who would have been heartland rockers in the 1980s chose to pursue the recently emerged genre of Americana, and heartland rock dwindled to a few stalwart artists.

 Influence and legacy

 Heartland rock can be heard as an influence on artists as diverse as Billy Joel and Kid Rock, who recorded a duet with Seger for the latter's Face the Promise album.
 Kid Rock's 2008 hit "All Summer Long" was inspired by Seger's classic "Night Moves" as well as "Sweet Home Alabama" by Lynyrd Skynyrd and "Werewolves of London" by Warren Zevon.
-Music critic Anthony DeCurtis wrote that on Rock n Roll Jesus, Rock "extends the Seger-Mellencamp tradition of heartland rock".
-American indie rock bands the Killers, the Menzingers, and the War on Drugs have been associated with the genre.
+Music critic Anthony DeCurtis wrote that on Rock n Roll Jesus, Kid Rock "extends the Seger-Mellencamp tradition of heartland rock".
+American indie rock bands the Killers and the War on Drugs have been associated with the genre.

 British band Dire Straits and English singer-songwriter Sam Fender are known to have established their "British version" of the heartland rock genre.

+The influence heartland rock had on a number of punk rock bands led to the development of a sound which Kerrang! writer James MacKinnon termed heartland punk.
+MacKinnon cited bands in this style as including Social Distortion, the Replacements, the Bouncing Souls, Hot Water Music, Dave Hause, Lucero, Against Me!, the Lawrence Arms, the Menzingers, Japandroids, the Gaslight Anthem and Gang of Youths.